GUIDING PRINCIPALS & VALUES

 Provide oversight, build infrastructure, capacity, and pursue initial implementation.
 Facilitate better communication, collaboration, and transparency.
 Responsible for the oversight and management of the coalition including but not limited to community engagement, fiscal decision-making, strategy development and implementation

-Rachael Steidl, Chair
+Rachael Steidl, Executive Director

 Annmarie Cameron, MWC